-In case your cat get’s an injury, or anything else bad happens, you should always turn to a veterinarian.
-However, some occasions may require a faster reaction from your side.
+In case your cat gets injured or anything bad happens, you should always turn to your veterinarian.
+In some instances, the situation may require a faster reaction from you.

-Normally a first aid kit should consist of bandages, sterile gauze pads and rolls, cotton pads, scissors with blunt edges, antiseptic cleaner, hydrogen peroxide and more.
-In the future, we are going to write more about assembling a first aid kit for your cat, but you may as well buy already assembled one.
-Just make sure it is intended for pets, not humans.
+Normally a first aid kit should consist of bandages, sterile gauze pads, cotton pads, scissors with blunt edges, antiseptic cleaner, hydrogen peroxide, and more.
+Just make sure the kit you get is intended for pets and not humans.

-Also, it will be advisable to attend a course of first aid for pets.
-It may teach you not only how to help your cat in critical situations, but to recognize whether your cat is not well, and a veterinary assistance might be necessary in lighter conditions.
+We also recommend you attend a first aid course for pets.
+You’ll learn not only how to help your cat in critical situations, but to recognize when your cat isn’t well and a veterinary visit might be necessary in less urgent situations.

 We hope this article was beneficial for you and you enjoyed reading it, as much as we enjoyed creating it.
-There may be a lot more cat stuff and accessories you will need at some point or another, but, above ones create a complete list of things you will initially need.
+There may be a lot more cat stuff and accessories you will need at some point or another.
+The above kitten essentials create a complete list of things you will initially need.

-Now, you are ready to bring the new kitten home.
-Please read our next article in which we will explain you how to introduce a kitten to his new home, so it creates as less stress for him, as possible.
+Please read our next article in which we will explain how to introduce a kitten to their new home.
+This will reduce the stress on them and you as much as possible.